sugikazu75/robstride_actuator_bridge/README.md

 ### Use of slcan in Linux Ubuntu

-1. Connect the MKS CANable V2.0 module to the ubuntu system, and send commands to query the device:
+1. Connect the can module to the ubuntu system, and send commands to query the device:

 ```shell
 ls /dev/ttyACMx